They call it the Wedding Markup - or, if they're feeling dramatic, the Wedding Tax.

 Weddings are more expensive.

 At Backthird Entertainment, we have lots of different wedding options.
-Clients booking just a DJ with us typically spend in the $1400-1800 range for their entire Chicago-area wedding, while clients who include live music might spend $3000 or more.
+Clients booking just a DJ with us spend $2000 for their entire Chicago-area wedding, while clients who include live music might spend $4000 or more.

 What about non-weddings?
 If we get a call to provide music for a company holiday party or a school homecoming dance, live music services will cost about the same as at a wedding.
 But our DJ services are often 30-40% less.